High Availability

 | **MQTT** (simple) | Active-passive with heartbeat | None |

-For most MQTT deployments, we recommend **shared subscriptions** (`--mqtt_shared_group`) combined with `--mqtt_qos 1` and `--mqtt_buffer` for the strongest delivery guarantees.
+For most MQTT deployments, we recommend **shared subscriptions** (`--mqtt_shared_group`) combined with `--mqtt_qos 1` and `--mqtt_buffer` for the strongest delivery assurance.